VladLosytskyi/pizza-store/README.md

 # 🍕 Pizza Store

-This is an online Pizza Store where you can find pizza for your taste
+This is an online Pizza Store where you can find pizza to your liking 😋.

 _P.S.
 This is a practice project for a portfolio._